NREL/resstock/measures/ResStockArguments/README.md

 **water_heater_usage_bin**

 The usage of the water heater.
 Only applies if Efficiency Type is UniformEnergyFactor and Type is not instantaneous water heater.
 Does not apply to space-heating boilers.
-If not provided, the OS-HPXML default (see [Conventional Storage](https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#conventional-storage), [Heat Pump](https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#heat-pump)) is used.
+If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#conventional-storage'>Conventional Storage</a>, <a href='https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#heat-pump'>Heat Pump</a>) is used.

 - **Name:** ``water_heater_usage_bin``
 - **Type:** ``Choice``